afshinsadeghi/incrmental_KGE/README.md

 incremental training iteration:
- load the saved model with its data put it in m1 new data in new data folder arrives-> generate graph features and dictionary files entities.dic relations.dic the names of coming files will be like train1.txt train2.txt etc read the new data: load them seperatedyly or putting them in one bigger train.txt file? in this step entity matching must be done, if they are same dedblicate and label the new ones with old ones. then make a larger dataset, still, only train on newly come entities? or their beghbours too? or all the network?
+ load the saved model with its data put it in m1 new data in new data folder arrives-> generate graph features and dictionary files entities.dic relations.dic reading the new data: the names of coming files will be like train1.txt train2.txt etc when training the incoming new data in train2.txt, all the previous data should be included and agregated in train1.txt this two files are added to the second and next rounds of the incremental training.

+In this step entity matching must be done (It is not a part of the model script ), if they are same dedblicate and label the new ones with old ones.

+then make a larger dataset, the trainer makes a new model name it m2 with size of m1 plus new entities in m2 copies m1 into m2 trains on new triple t2 + triples of old dataset. different strategies consider the triples with a common entity or relation with t1 differently after the training ,it saves new model.
+We then should aggregate triples.(It is not a part of the model script)

 Research question:
- to what level of neighbours entites must be train? can these subgraphs be trained seperatedly?
+ to what level of neighbours entites must be train? can these subgraphs be trained seperatedly? only train on newly come entities? or their beghbours too? or all the network?for that there is 4 strategies defined below.

- make a new model name it m2 with size of m1 plus new entities in m2 copy m1 into m2 train on new triple t2 + triples of old dataset that have a common entity or relation with t2 save new model and aggregated triples.

 ### Dataset Generation for experimetns:
 for experiments: run create_inc_dataset.py that randomly select triples from train.txt and generates several incoming train files as train1.txt ,train2.txt , ...